HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    other devices, `slingshot-cxi-drivers-install --iommu-group identity` will fail to run and `cxi-ss1` will not load.

-10. If using a tmpfs image, there are no additional steps.
-If not using a tmpfs image, contact HPCM support for instructions on how to recompress/rebuild the image to ensure the linking change persists into the booted image.
+10. Create a `sysctl` file in `/etc/sysctl.d` using the example provided in the "`sysctl` configuration example" section of the _HPE Slingshot Host Software Administration Guide_.
+Copy the example `sysctl` file into the image being created.

 11. Boot the new image when it is ready.

 12. Apply the post-boot firmware and firmware configuration.
-General instructions are in the "Install compute nodes" section of the _HPE Slingshot Installation Guide for Bare Metal_.
+General instructions are in the "Update firmware for HPCM and bare metal" section of the _HPE Slingshot Host Software Administration Guide_.